spencertipping/pushback/pushback/flow.md

 # Flow point
-An omnidirectional cut-through negotiation point for processes to exchange data.
+An omnidirectional cut-through switch for processes to exchange data.
 Flow points provide JIT read/write proxies and propagate invalidation when switching between monomorphic and polymorphic modes.

 Most of the mechanics of flow negotiation are delegated to [simplex objects](simplex.md).

-**TODO:** rename `readability` and `writability` etc to be clearer

-**TODO:** cut-through availability propagation

 ```perl
 package pushback::flow;